 But, even if you are extremely well connected, it’s virtually impossible to have a connection to every VC you want to meet.

-So, below I've included the six best places to meet VCs.
+Below are the six best places to meet VCs:

 1. Meet Them on Their Blog